wp-jazz/composer-wp-pro-plugins/README.md

 1. WPML

 ## Overview

+> ⚠️ Note: Advanced Custom Fields Pro is no longer supported by this package.
+>
+> We encourage you to migrate to the [official ACF Composer repository](https://www.advancedcustomfields.com/resources/installing-acf-pro-with-composer/).

 > ⚠️ Note: Most EDD plugins, and Gravity Forms, only allow downloading the latest versions
 > of their plugins, even if you request for a specific version.